SKIING WITH THE FAMILY

 However, although a successful family ski holiday is the best thing in the world, a ski holiday with children needs to be planned like an assault on Everest.

 Fiona Easdale in our office can advise on most aspects of ski school and childcare, having brought her own offspring to Val d’Isère as babies, toddlers and schoolchildren.
-She now has teenagers and beyond, and along with others in our office who have skied with babies and children, we can offer any advice you may require.
+Although her children are now all adults, along with others in our office who have skied with babies and children, we can offer any advice you may require.
 Please just email or call us on 01935 816550.

 Fiona’s advice would be to throw money at childcare or kids’ lessons rather than on unnecessarily smart accommodation.
 We see children with their own en-suite marble bathroom dumped in group lessons where they understand little and learn less.
 They are miserable, yet a week’s private instruction wouldn’t have cost much more than the bathroom.

 Ski schools get booked out, so if you need ski lessons for children in your party, we strongly recommend that you read the individual ski school descriptions in our Ski School section and telephone or email them direct the day you book your holiday, to be sure of a place in a class or to reserve a private instructor.
 We see family holidays ruined because classes are full and no instructors free.

 Private lessons are not very expensive if you can get a small group of children together, and they make life much easier.
 The instructor may meet the children at the chalet, for example, although this will eat into the time actually spent on the slopes.